-1.1.8.5 Registration and De-registration Procedures
+1.1.8.5 Registration and Deregistration Procedures

 Your registration for an examination is binding.
 It applies automatically for any necessary repeat examinations.
-You can only register or deregister for your first attempt in a specific exam during the official registration or de-registration period.
-After the deadline has passed, registering or de-registering for an examination is no longer possible.
+You can only register or de-register during the official registration or de-registration period.
+After this deadline has passed, registering or de-registering for an examination is no longer possible.